 Studies of the effects of ayahuasca are just starting to emerge as it grows in popularity, and there is still much information left to discover.
 In the past, many drugs have been administered that were thought safe, yet were later found to have detrimental effects.
 For example, the drug DES (synthetic estrogen) was prescribed to women from the ‘40’s to the ‘70’s to help prevent miscarriage, but was later found to cause infertility, pregnancy complications, and increased risk of cancer.
 Another example would be cigarettes, which were originally “recommended” by doctors, yet are now clearly seen as harmful to people’s health.

 The Bottom Line: Doing ayahuasca has the potential to be a transformative experience, but it can have adverse side effects – particularly for those with a history of mental health issues.
 What do you think about ayahuasca?
-Is it something you would be comfortable to try?
+Is it something you would be comfortable trying?